Valley physics in the two bands $\mathbf{k}\cdot\mathbf{p}$ model for SiGe heterostructures and spin qubits: Application to spin qubits

 The synthetic spin-orbit interaction required for electrical spin manipulation is provided by the inhomogeneous field of a Co micro-magnet deposited $100$\,nm above the heterostructure (see \cref{fig:xzyztopqubit}c).
 The whole device is placed in an external magnetic field $\vec{B}=B_y\hat{\vec{y}}$ that saturates the polarization $J_m=1.84$\,T of this micro-magnet \cite{Neumann2015}.

 The field of the micro-magnet is calculated as in Ref.~\cite{Martinez2022}.
 We find magnetic field distributions very close to \cite{Philips2022}.
-The potential in the device is the solution of Poisson's equation using the gate voltages as boundary conditions \cite{Martinez2022hole}.
-The spin-valley physics is described by the four bands \kp Hamiltonian also including the bulk Dresselhaus interaction.
-The latter is, however, practically negligible with respect to the synthetic spin-orbit field.
+The potential $V(\br)$ in the device is computed on the mesh with a finite-volume solver for Poisson's equation

+with $\kappa(\vec{r})=\kappa_0\kappa_r(\vec{r})$, $\kappa_0$ the vacuum permittivity and $\kappa_r(\vec{r})$ the dielectric constant at point $\vec{r}$ \footnote{The dielectric constants are $\kappa_r=11.7$ for Si, $\kappa_r=16.2$ for Ge, and $\kappa_r=8$ for Al$_2$O$_3$.}.
+The bias voltages are used as boundary conditions on the gates, while zero normal electric field (Neumann boundary conditions) is imposed on the edges of the simulation box \cite{Martinez2022hole}.
+The spin-valley physics is described by the four bands \kp Hamiltonian, discretized using finite differences on the mesh.
+The bulk Dresselhaus interaction is included, but is practically negligible with respect to the synthetic spin-orbit field.
+As discussed above, the wave function amplitudes, which decrease exponentially in the barriers, are negligible when $|z|\gtrsim 10$\,nm.
+The \kp equations are, therefore, solved in the domain $|z|<12.2$\,nm.

 In order to achieve sizable valley splittings, we consider either a quantum well with a residual Ge concentration $Y_w=2$\% or a Ge spike ($Y_\mathrm{sp}=20$\%, $\lambda_\mathrm{sp}=1$\,ML, $z_\mathrm{sp}=5$\,nm).
-The interface width is $w_\mathrm{int}=4$ ML in both cases.
-We ground the screening and barrier gates and bias the central plunger gate at $V_P=0.2$\,V. We reach a valley splitting $\Delta=202\,\mu$eV for the alloyed well and $\Delta=115\,\mu$eV for the Ge spike with the random alloy configuration generated for this study.
+The interface width is $w_\mathrm{int}=4$ ML in both cases, and alloy disorder is accounted for.
+We ground the screening and barrier gates and bias the central plunger gate at $V_P=0.2$\,V. We reach a valley splitting $\Delta=202\,\mu$eV for the alloyed well and $\Delta=115\,\mu$eV for the Ge spike with the random alloy configuration chosen for this study.
+This configuration is representative of the valley splittings achieved with each concentration profile ({\it i.e.}, is not an outlier), but we will not address statistics in this section, as they have been extensively discussed in \cref{sec:validation,sec:voc_dip}.